OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part4.md

 ![Part4](images/Part4-15.png)

-The first button opens a conversation panel so you can chat about the tab.
+1️⃣ opens a conversation panel so you can chat about the tab.
 The chat shows up in the channel's Posts as well, drawing people into the conversation.

-The second button expands the tab so it gets more space on the screen.
+2️⃣ expands the tab so it gets more space on the screen.

-The third button refreshes just the tab; this is very handy when you're debugging!
+3️⃣ refreshes just the tab; this is very handy when you're debugging!

 ![Part4](images/Part4-17.png)

-## Step 5: Debug your tab
+## Step 6: Debug your tab

 If you've set up the SharePoint Framework development environment and are serving the project files up from localhost, you also have the advantage of a map file for debugging.
 This file unscrambles the JavaScript bundle and reconstructs the orginal Typescript source for your debugging pleasure.

-You might choose to attach Visual Studio code to your browser to debug, but you could just open up the browser's developer tools.
+You might choose to [attach Visual Studio code to your browser](https://code.visualstudio.com/blogs/2016/02/23/introducing-chrome-debugger-for-vs-code?WT.mc_id=M365-github-rogerman) to debug, but you can also just open up the browser's developer tools.

 a.
-Open your browser tools; for Chrome and the new Chromium-based Microsoft Edge, you can do that by pressing ctrl (or option) + shift + I. Examine the page hierarchy; notice the embedded-page-container 1️⃣ ; that's the IFrame your tab is running in.
-The IFrame is actually a SharePoint page in the site associated with this Team.
+Open your browser's developer tools; for Chrome and the new Chromium-based Microsoft Edge, you can do that by pressing ctrl (or option) + shift + I. Examine the page hierarchy; notice the embedded-page-container 1️⃣ ; that's the IFrame your tab is running in.
 Inside the IFrame, you can see localhost:4321 2️⃣, which is where SharePoint is getting the JavaScript bundle for your solution.
 But if you look there, you'll find the raw JavaScript bundle, which is hard to read.
 What we want is under the webpack:// node 3️⃣, which is where the map file has been used to reconstruct the original TypeScript source.
 However, there's no need to go digging; just click ctrl (or option) + P and type the name of a source file such as MapViewerWebPart.ts to expose the source code.

 ![Part4](images/Part4-Debug01.png)

+---
+⛏️ Your tab is hosted in a special SharePoint page, `/_layouts/15/teamshostedapp.aspx`, in the site associated with this Team.
+Personal tabs implemented as web parts are shown in the root SharePoint site under that URL, which is one reason to make the root site readable by everyone in an organization.

+---

 b.
 Try setting a breakpoint in, say, the onInit() function.
 Refresh the just the tab using the refresh button you tried in the last step, and hit the breakpoint.

 When you're ready, please [proceed to the next section.](Part5.md)